saumyadhayal/UFUNDProject-Fall2024/README.md

 - Displaying Box for adding new Items followed by Current items.
 Items can be clicked on to make changes.
 ![image](https://github.com/user-attachments/assets/a41e7742-4dd3-4167-b724-a953f4977687)

-# Cupboard diplay for Admin to make changes to Items displayed to users
+# Individual Items for making Changes
 ![image](https://github.com/user-attachments/assets/d7e73a23-3f4e-4570-9785-03206e260234)

 # Home Page for the Users